DUKE42web/DUKE/general-info/general-info/react-notes/react-components.md

 ```
   render() {
-    return <CustomButton color={null} /> ; // props.color will remain null
+    return <CustomButton color={null} /> ;
+// props.color will remain null
   }
 ```

-***
+---

 #### `displayName`

 The `displayName` string is used in debugging messages.
 Usually, you don’t need to set it explicitly because it’s inferred from the name of the function or class that defines the component.
-You might want to set it explicitly if you want to display a different name for debugging purposes or when you create a higher-order component, see [Wrap the Display Name for Easy Debugging](https://reactjs.org/docs/higher-order-components.html#convention-wrap-the-display-name-for-easy-debugging) for details.
+You might want to set it explicitly if you want to display a different name for debugging purposes or when you create a higher-order component, see [Wrap the Display Name for Easy Debugging](https:

-***
+//reactjs.org/docs/higher-order-components.html#convention-wrap-the-display-name-for-easy-debugging) for details.

+---

 ### Instance Properties

 #### `props`

 `this.props` contains the props that were defined by the caller of this component.
-See [Components and Props](https://reactjs.org/docs/components-and-props.html) for an introduction to props.
+See [Components and Props](https:
+//reactjs.org/docs/components-and-props.html) for an introduction to props.

 In particular, `this.props.children` is a special prop, typically defined by the child tags in the JSX expression rather than in the tag itself.